cyberrie/Bootstrap-Portfolio/README.md

 You will be able to see my portfolio page URL if you navigate into Settings → Pages inside this repository.

-Or, click on this link: [Helena's Bootstrap-Portfolio](inse)
+Or, click on this link: [Helena's Bootstrap-Portfolio](https://cyberrie.github.io/Bootstrap-Portfolio/)

 ## My Process

-I have started working on my portfolio page last week, so slightly ahead of the schedule.

-I have used pen and paper to sketch my initial layout.

-For my main layout, I have decided to use flexbox and grid nested within portfolio section of my page.
-I now understand this can be built using grid layout fully, however as I have started slightly earlier, I felt more comfortable with flexbox.
+Utilised same design from original portfolio but used Bootstrap components throughout my application, including below:

+- Navbar
+- Jumbotron
+- Bootstrap gird built using Bootstrap Cards

+I have customised styling of all Bootstrap components to recreate my original proftolio.
+This was a good exercise in terms of getting familiar with default component styles, selector precedence and the usage of CSS !important property.

 ## Built with...